Ringmaster (album)

-Ringmaster is the second studio album by American hip hop group Insane Clown Posse, released on March 8, 1994, by Psychopathic Records.
-Recording sessions for the album took place in 1993 at The Tempermill Studio.
-The album is the second Joker's Card in the group's Dark Carnival mythology.
+Ringmaster is the second studio album by American hip hop duo Insane Clown Posse, and their second Joker Card in the first Deck of the Dark Carnival mythology.
+It was originally released on March 8, 1994 via Psychopathic Records and was reissued in 1998 through Island Records.
+Recording sessions took place at 313 Studio in Detroit.
+Production was handled by Mike E. Clark and ICP themselves.
+It features guest appearances from Capitol E and Jumpsteady.
 The album's lyrics describe the leader of the Carnival, who serves as one of the judges of one's soul in the afterlife, as being created from the listener's own evils.

-The album was the first Insane Clown Posse album which was composed solely by producer Mike E. Clark, who would work with the group throughout much of their career.
-It features guest appearances by Capitol E and Jumpsteady.
-Ringmaster was reissued by Island Records in 1998 and earned a gold certification by the Recording Industry Association of America (RIAA).
-In 2004 the original version also earned a gold certification by the RIAA.
+The album's instrumentals feature several samples from French psychedelic rock band Gong.

+The album was certified Gold by the Recording Industry Association of America on June 7, 2004 for selling 500,000 units in the United States.

+Its promotional single, "Chicken Huntin'" was remixed and featured on the duo's third studio album, Riddle Box, which was released the following year.
+Another remix of the song appeared on the soundtrack album to Reginald Hudlin's 1996 film The Great White Hype.

+An accompanying "sideshow" EP The Terror Wheel was released on August 5, 1994.
+The EP contains six studio tracks.
+"The Dead Body Man" which was subsequently re-released in 1995 on Insane Clown Posse's third studio album Riddle Box, in a slightly higher key.
+"The Dead Body Man" received significant local radio play in Detroit following the release of The Terror Wheel.
+"The Smog" was also intended to be released on Riddle Box.
+The final track on the album contained a number you could call to find out the name of the next Joker's Card, Riddle Box.

 Conception

 Background

-Following a dream by group member Joseph Bruce in which "spirits in a traveling carnival appeared to him", Insane Clown Posse created the mythology of the Dark Carnival.
+Following a dream by group member Violent J in which "spirits in a traveling carnival appeared to him", Insane Clown Posse created the mythology of the Dark Carnival.
 The Carnival, a metaphoric limbo in which the lives of the dead await to be judged, was planned to be elaborated through a series of stories called Joker's Cards, each of which offers a specific lesson designed to change the "evil ways" of listeners before "the end consumes us all."

 Following the release of the first Joker's Card, Carnival of Carnage, the group began to build a local following.
 To increase interest and popularity, they produced a mass amount of promotional material such as demo packages, flyers, and fan club newsletters.
 The group also released their first EP, Beverly Kills 50187, in 1993.
 When they felt the building anticipation for the second Joker's Card, the duo began work on Ringmaster.

-Recording

-Ringmaster was recorded at The Tempermill Studio in Ferndale, Michigan with Mike E. Clark producing and mastering the album.
-Jumpsteady and Capitol E appear as guests on the album.